thisisevilevil/evilevil365/_posts/2025-04-14-Things-to-be-aware-of-When-Moving-to-Windows-11.md

 Unsupported hardware, can be singled out in Intune, Reports -> Endpoint Analytics -> Work from Anywhere -> Windows -> “Add Filter” -> Windows 11 Readiness -> Select “Not Capable”
 ![Unsupported Hardware](/assets/images/2025-05-24-10-Mistakes-MigrationTo-11/UnsupportedHardware.png?raw=true)

 The alternative?
-Pay $61 per device for ESU licenses, or run unsupported hardware—which exposes your organization to security risks.
+Pay $61 per device for ESU licenses for each device in October 2025, or do nothing and run on unsupported hardware—which exposes your organization to security risks.

 > **Note**: There’s a third option—forcing Windows 11 onto unsupported hardware.
 It’s risky and generally not recommended.
 See my post [here](https://evil365.com/windows%2011/ForceWindows11-Upgrade-UnsupportedHardware/) for more details.